MarkoHaralovic/gemma3_lora_ft_vs_icl/README.md

 **Task-specific optimization**: Use LoRA adapters in multi-tenant serving for maximum in-domain quality, but expect 20% reasoning degradation on out-of-distribution queries.

-**Latency-critical applications**: Minimize ICL context length.
+**Latency critical applications**: Minimize ICL context length.
 LoRA adds no inference overhead compared to base models.